 4. Shared Vulnerabilities

-Shared vulnerabilities are not something to quickly dismiss as they will lead to data breaches and loss of data.
-Securing the cloud is a shared responsibility between the cloud service provider and the client i.e, enterprise.
-The amount of responsibility per entity is dependant on which type of cloud service is used by the enterprise.
+Shared susceptibility should not be dissolved lightly, as they can lead to information breaches and information loss.
+Shielding the cloud is a cooperative responsibility among the cloud service provider and the client (enterprise).
+The amount of responsibility allocated to each entity is based on the type of cloud service implemented by the enterprise.

 6. Hijacking of Accounts